MiguelFerrer99/LostAnimalsApp/README_en.md

 ## Description
 Have you lost your pet and want to share it to help find it?
-Lost Animals is your option, in addition to helping you with your lost pet, it also allows you to share found pets and adopt or give one up for adoption.
+Lost Animals is your option.
+In addition, helping you with your lost pet, it also allows you to share found pets and adopt or give one up for adoption.

 ## Screenshots